phamhongphuc1999/eth-graph-query/README.md

 eth-graph-query
 </h1>

-Simple package for create query to [the GraphQL](https://thegraph.com/).
+Simple package for creating query to [the GraphQL](https://thegraph.com/).

 ---